joshwuhh/Portfolio/README.md

 ##  About me
 - 🔭 I’m currently working on a some analysis projects and have certifications from both CompTIA and Google in Analytics!
-- 🌱 I’m currently learning deeply about excel and tableau.
+- 🌱 I’m currently learning deeply about machine learning with Python
-- ⚡ Fun fact: I play eletric guitar, love to cook!

 - Coming from a dynamic retail enviornment, I have an instilled passion for data.
 I ahve a deep understanding of how data can fuel the growth of a business and highlight the success of a product.
   My day to day work requires me to gain meaningful insights from my store's KPI's, utilizing our retail dashboard to track metrics from success rates of products to week over week comparisons of sales to create impactful action plans to further growth.